 The present calculations were used to estimate the total collection and extraction efficiency of radioactive beam from the cyclotron gas stopper.
 As a test, the actual spiral distribution of ionized buffer gas was replaced by a uniform disk of 75 cm radius, with an axial ionization distribution centered at z = 5 cm and $\sigma_z = 1.5$ cm.
 Both the actual and simple distributions give a similar dependence of the extraction efficiency on the incoming particle rate.
-The results for the extraction of e^{-}/He^{+} ions were combined with the predicted stopping distribution of high energy 16O ions in the cyclotron stopper to obtain a total efficiency for stopping and collection (see Fig. 7).
-The figure show the advantage of using a cyclotron gas stopper over a traditional linear gas stopper for high-intensity, light ion beams.
+The results for the extraction of $e^{-}/He^{+}$ ions were combined with the predicted stopping distribution of high energy O ions in the cyclotron stopper to obtain a total efficiency for stopping and collection.
+These results are shown as a function of gas pressure and incoming rate in Figs. 7 and 8.
+The figures show the advantage of using a cyclotron gas stopper over a traditional linear gas stopper for such high-intensity, light ion beams.

-The present results should be considered with some caution due to the reduced electron mobility and the omission of any diffusion processes.
+It should be noted that the present results should be considered with some caution due to the reduced electron mobility and the omission of any diffusion processes.
 Continued development of the cyclotron gas stopper design is underway including detailed studies of the effects of space charge on the ion motion at the RF-carpet and investigations into techniques to perform calculations with the true electron mobility.